Parent page: More about Schematics

 Reference article: Navigator panel

 If the design is large and spread over many sheets, it can become difficult to follow and verify the connectivity in the design.
 To help with this, the Navigator panel is used.
-The panel gives a view of the entire, compiled design.
+The panel gives a view of the entire, compiled design, so will be blank until the project is compiled (Project » Compile PCB Project).

 The basic approach to using the panel is to: